hucebot/prescyent/docs/get_started.md

 - [Human3.6M](http://vision.imar.ro/human3.6m/description.php)
 - And synthetics dataset to test simple properties of our predictors.

-It come also with baselines to run over theses datasets, refered in the code as Predictors, such as:
+It come also with baselines to run over theses datasets, referred in the code as Predictors, such as:
-- [SiMLPe](https://arxiv.org/abs/2207.01567) a MultiLayer Perceptron (MLP) with Discrete Cosine Transform (DCT), shown as a strong baseline acheiving SOTA results against bigger and more complicated models.
+- [SiMLPe](https://arxiv.org/abs/2207.01567) a MultiLayer Perceptron (MLP) with Discrete Cosine Transform (DCT), shown as a strong baseline achieving SOTA results against bigger and more complicated models.
 - [Seq2Seq](https://arxiv.org/abs/1409.3215), an architecture mapping an input sequence to an output sequence, that originated from NLP and grew in popularity for time series predictions.
 Here we implemented an RNN Encoder and RNN Decoder.
 - Probabilistic Movement Primitives (ProMPs), an approach commonly used in robotics to model movements by learning from demonstrations and generating smooth, adaptable trajectories under uncertainty.
-- Some simple ML Baselines such as a Fully Connected MultiLayer Perceptron and an autoregressive predictor with LSTMs.
+- Some simple ML Baselines such as a Fully Connected MultiLayer Perceptron and an auto-regressive predictor with LSTMs.
 - Non machine learning baselines, maintaining the velocity or positions of the inputs, or simply delaying it.